hamDrambus/Geant4_LAr_NBrS/Readme.txt

 Required for the project overall but not used in compilation of C++ code:
 1) CERN ROOT is required to analyze obtained data with root_scripts/*.
-2) FreeCAD or something else is required to view VRML2FILE (g4.wrl) visualization output.
+2) FreeCAD or something else is recommended to view VRML2FILE (g4.wrl) visualization output.
+Otherwise refer to Geant4 visualization (configured from vis.mac)
 3) Gmsh v3 is required to create THGEM cell mesh (.geo file->.msh)
 4) Elmer is required to calculate electric field in cell using Gmsh output (.msh + .sif -> .results, .header, .nodes, .elements, .boundary).
 5) gnuplot is recommended to quickly plot some simple files (such as electric fields).
+There are some funcitons which plot data bt connecting to gnuplot with pipe.
+Not required for running application.

 =================================================
 To compile Geant4 code run cmake to create makefile: